Reverse Media Training

 Or, when a person begins ranting incoherently about a topic which somewhat pleasingly appears more authentic, more theatrical and yet more damaging to their career.

 Most of us don’t face the pressure of a wrong sentence uttered or a misstep answering a tricky question.
 Where we face the pressure and potential suffering is on the other end.
 When the athlete potentially, possibly, most probably has signed a new deal, we want to believe it.
-When the CEO makes a comment that women are different to men, we want to react faster than we can understand.
+When the CEO makes a comment about a political movement, war or a piece of history that is muddied, we want to react based on our beliefs.
 When a celebrity loses their cool and suddenly appears “human” we risk moving to judgement before compassion.